 - Anxiety and panic attacks

-It is important that you understand the severity of acute withdrawal from the substance you are using.
+You must understand the severity of acute withdrawal from the substance you are using.
 The symptoms vary based on the substance.

 What is Post-Acute Withdrawal?